 The more targeted measure we model is a version of Greener Journey's "Bus bonus" proposal: a salary sacrifice scheme whereby employers can purchase their employees a voucher that can be used to purchase "stored travel rights" such as travelcard or pay as you go credit up to the value of £800.
+We believe this scheme would need to be introduced on a UK-wide basis, as it is a form of salary sacrifice.

-Inspired by the Department for Transport's recent announcement, we model the contribution that a £2 cap on single fares would make to modal shift, with two key differences in relation to the policy adopted by DfT: we assume this would be a long-term cap, and as a result we assume that all tickets, not only single fares, respond to the cap.
-Figure 10 and Table 6 below summarise the estimated cost and contribution to modal shift from each policy.
+Inspired by the Department for Transport's recent announcement in England of a £2 fare cap scheme on single tickets, we model the contribution that a similar £2 cap would make to modal shift, with two key differences in relation to the policy adopted by DfT: we assume this would be a long-term cap, and as a result we assume that all tickets, not only single fares, respond to the cap.
+Figure 9 and Table 6 below summarise the estimate the cost and contribution to modal shift from each policy.

 We estimate that:

-- A Bus Bonus salary sacrifice scheme for commuters would reduce car usage by 28m journeys and lead to an increase in bus journeys of 55m, at a cost of £4.6bn.
+- A Bus Bonus salary sacrifice scheme for commuters would reduce car usage by almost 3m journeys and lead to an increase in bus journeys of almost 5m, at a cost of £350m.
 Costs are significant compared to the scale of change because existing bus users would also benefit.
-If a way of targeting existing car users could be developed, the cost of this policy would fall. - A £2 cap on single fares would lead to 1.5bn more bus journeys across England, at a cost of £13.2bn.
+If a way of targeting on existing car users could be developed, the cost of this policy would fall. - A £2 cap on single fares would lead to 32m more bus journeys across Scotland, at a cost of £2.1bn.
 This comes at a significantly higher cost than the Bus Bonus option, as it supports a much larger share of existing bus demand.